 The Dearstyne Avian Health Center was named for Roy Styring Dearstyne, who served as professor of poultry science and pathologist for the Agricultural Experiment Station starting in 1922.

 The Phytotron was created to research the influence of environment on primary growth processes in plants.
+Dr. Robert "Jack" Downs was the first Director of the Phytotron and remained in this position until 1993.

 The Cell Library was founded as a departmental library for mathematics and named for John W. Cell, head of the Department of Mathematics.

-The Schaub Food Science Building was named for Ira Obed Schaub, who served as Dean of the School of Agriculture, Director of the Agricultural Extension Service, and Director of the Experiment Station.
+The Schaub Food Science Building was named for Ira Obed Schaub who served as Dean of the School of Agriculture, Director of the Agricultural Extension Service, and Director of the Experiment Station.

-Dabney Hall was built to house the Department of Chemistry and was named for Charles William Dabney, a charter member of the Watauga Club and a professor of Chemistry.
+Dabney Hall was built to house the Department of Chemistry and was named for Charles William Dabney, a charter member of the Watauga Club and a professor of chemistry.

 The School of Forest Resources Library opened in Biltmore Hall.
 It later became the Natural Resources Library.